solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 - Fill in the proposal.
 Put care into the details: proposals that do not present convincing motivation, demonstrate lack of understanding of the design's impact, or are disingenuous about the drawbacks or alternatives tend to be poorly received.
-Low quality proposals with limited engagement will be closed regularly.
+Low quality proposals with limited engagement will be closed by SIMD repository maintainers.
 - Submit a pull request.
 - Now that your proposal has an open pull request, use the issue number of the PR to update the `XXXX-` prefix to the number.